Method used

 *)

 In my decision of dose of vitamin C for Ditte I have taken into account, that ascorbic acid (vitamin C), if not efficiently absorbed, can cause diarrhea in dogs.
-I therefore keep an eye that Ditte’s stools are normal and that the vitamin C does not cause any vomiting or problems with the acid levels in her stomach (I keep an eye that she doesn’t have acid refluxes).
-The daily dose of vitamin C is working fine for Ditte at the moment.
+I therefore keep an eye that Ditte’s stools are normal and that the vitamin C does not cause any vomiting or problems with the acid levels in her stomach (I have keeped an eye that she doesn’t have acid refluxes).
+The daily dose of vitamin C has worked fine for Ditte.

 Links regarding vitamin C for dogs: